 Charles G. Greene, founder and editor of Boston Post, hosted a reception for Davis on Sat Oct.
 16 and he socialized with prominent Massachusetts’ democrats, such as Caleb Cushing.

-Republican Nathaniel Banks was governor of Massachusetts at the time of Davis' visit.
-Banks was a moderate Republican who had won support of Massachusetts' fervent abolitionists in part by firing Judge Edward Loring who had enforced the Fugitive Slave Act, which required northern states to return escaped slaves to the south rather than grant them asylum.
+Republican Nathaniel Banks was governor of Massachusetts at the time of Davis’ visit.
+Banks was a moderate Republican who had won support of Massachusetts’ fervent abolitionists in part by firing Judge Edward Loring.
+Loring had enforced the Fugitive Slave Act, which required northern states to return escaped slaves to the south rather than grant them asylum.

-On October 11, Davis addressed the state Democratic Convention held at Faneuil Hall to nominate Erasmus Beach to run for governor against Banks (he would fail in the general election).
+On October 11, Davis addressed the state Democratic Convention held at Faneuil Hall to nominate Erasmus Beach to run for governor against Banks.
+(He would fail in the general election).

 But he crafted a message designed as music to the ears of New Englanders wary of war.
-Was Massachusetts, home of John Hancock and Samuel Adams, really ready to discard all that the country had achieved over these regional disagreements.
+Was Massachusetts, home of John Hancock and Samuel Adams, really ready to discard all that the country had achieved over these regional disagreements?

-He sung the praises of John Hancock for snubbing President George Washington when the president visited the commonwealth in 1789.
+He sang the praises of John Hancock for snubbing President George Washington when the president visited the commonwealth in 1789.
 Hancock had asserted that the governor of each state should be of superior rank to the president in matters of protocol.

 Davis reserved his harshest criticism for the abolitionists, painting them as bent on destroying the country.
-“The politcal agitator, like the vampire, fans the victim to which he clings but to destroy,” he said.
+“The political agitator, like the vampire, fans the victim to which he clings but to destroy,” he said.